andrewdaoust/cka-prep/docs/fundamentals/chapter05.md

 ### API access

 Kubernetes has a powerful REST API that is the heart of it's architecture.
-Knowing how to find the endpoints for resources and understandong how the API changes between versions is vitally important for administrative tasks.
+Knowing how to find the endpoints for resources and understanding how the API changes between versions is vitally important for administrative tasks.
 Starting at v1.16, the API no longer honors depreciated objects.

-As was discusses in [the last section](./chapter04.md) the __kubeapi-server__ is the main agent for communication within and outside the cluster.
+As was discusses in [the last section](./chapter04.md) the __kube-apiserver__ is the main agent for communication within and outside the cluster.
 A `curl` query to the API will expose current groups.
 These groups can have different versions which mature independently of one another.
 They follow a domain name format, with many reserved such as single word domains, the empty group, and anything with a `.k8s.io` ending.

 ### RESTful